Why is nail trimming important for your dog’s healthy and long life?

 7. In the event that you go too far and your dog bleeds, do not panic.
 Have a gauze pad ready to apply pressure.
-If the nail continues bleeding, bandage the foot for four to 12 hours and have Healing Solution handy to ensure problem free holding.
+If the nail continues bleeding, bandage the foot for four to 12 hours and have Skin Spray handy to ensure problem free holding.

 That is all!
-I can guarantee you that your dog will be much happier to walk on nails that are shorter and do not distort and affect your dog’s gait and energy flow.
+I can guarantee you that your dog will be much happier to walk on nails that are shorter and do not distort and affect their gait and energy flow.

 Thank you for sharing this post and making a difference in the lives of other dogs!